 The following information is intended to provide a general guide for students.
-It will be updated as part of a revision of CSU's Copyright site.
+It will be updated as part of a revision of Charles Sturt's Copyright site.

-Generally, students own the copyright in the work that they produce as part of their CSU course (see also Charles Sturt University's Intellectual Property Policy).
+Generally, students own the copyright in the work that they produce as part of their Charles Sturt course (see also Charles Sturt University's Intellectual Property Policy).
 This means that the use of their work is protected by the Copyright Act, 1968.

 Students should be aware that the work of others is also protected by copyright.
 You generally need permission to do such things as copy another person's work, or to email it or put it online.
 The Copyright Act gives some exceptions, however, under which people can copy the work of others without their permission.